 Central Library (Openbare Bibliotheek) Amsterdam

 This public library is a 5 minute walk from Centraal Station, and the perfect place to start your trip.
 It claims to be the largest library in Europe, and the architecture is typical of the clean contemporary style you’ll see in modern buildings in the city.
 Take a look around before heading to the cafe and the roof top terrace.
 The views over the city are stunning on a clear day and will help you get your bearings if your a first time visitor.
 Food here is also lovely and reasonably priced.

 NEMO Science Centre

 You will have already spotted the the green ship like building sitting on the water, and it’s definitely worth a peek.
 It’s a favourite for families with children, but appeals to all ages with it’s interactive activities and playful exhibitions, shows, workshops and demonstrations.

 Once you’ve explored the 5 floors of this fascinating building, you can also get on this incredible roof and enjoy the skyline from literally a different angle.

 Take A Canal Cruise

 No visit to Amsterdam would be complete without taking one of the city’s canal cruises.
-Most boats provide cover if the weather isn’t on your side, but you will still get a great view of the city via the see through roofs.
+Most boats provide cover if the weather isn’t on your side, but you will still get a great view of the city via the see through roof.
 Most canal cruises provide a running commentary talking about places of interest and historical importance.
+It’s also worth checking your Amsterdam travel ticket, as a canal cruise might be included in the price.

 A canal cruise around Amsterdam takes about an hour, and can be picked up from Centraal Station or several other points in the city.
 Not only are they a lot of fun, but they also provide the legs with a welcome rest, if you have been exploring the city by foot.